arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - In the `setup()` function, the code initializes the Nicla Voice board and sets up the Bluetooth® Low Energy service and characteristic; then, it begins advertising the defined Bluetooth® Low Energy service.
 - A Bluetooth® Low Energy connection is constantly verified in the `loop()` function, being the build-in LED in red while looking for a connection.
 When a central device connects to the Nicla Voice, its built-in LED will change its color to blue.
 The code then enters into a loop that constantly reads the voltage level from an analog input and maps it to a percentage value between 0 and 100.
 The voltage level is printed to the Serial Monitor and transmitted to the central device over the defined Bluetooth® Low Energy characteristic.

-You can use the [nRF Connect for Mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) app from Nordic Semiconductor® to test the functionality of the example code shown below. nRF Connect is a powerful tool that allows you to scan and explore Bluetooth Low Energy® devices and communicate with them.
+You can use the [nRF Connect for Mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) app from Nordic Semiconductor to test the functionality of the example code shown below. nRF Connect is a powerful tool that allows you to scan and explore Bluetooth® Low Energy devices and communicate with them.

 ![Bluetooth® Low Energy service and characteristic information from a Nicla Voice device](assets/user-manual-bt.png)